JeffreyKragten/Computational-Science/project_plan.md

 the literature study and writing the report.
 However, Ray will be ultimately responsible for the literature study, Luuk and Jeffrey will be ultimately responsible for the building of the model, and all three will be responsible for the (design) choices and analysis written in the report.
+The poster will primarily be made by Ray, the presentation will be created and presented by all three students.

 ## Timeline:
 15 jan: finish collecting necessary data/sources<br/>